1 Introduction

 Homer reports that the Tirynthians invaded Troy under the command of the Argives, not the Mycenaeans.
 [206]

-However, Tiryns has never been under the control of Argos since the time of Perseus, and should be listed as a town of the Mycenaeans.
+However, Tiryns has never been under the control of Argos since the time of Perseus.

 In 468 BC, Tiryns was destroyed by Argos along with Mycenae.
 [207]

-The Tirynthians who escaped Tiryns settled in Epidaurus and Halieis, on the eastern side of the entrance to the Gulf of Argolis.
-[280]
+The Tirynthians migrated to Epidaurus and Halieis, east of the mouth of the Gulf of Argolis.
+[208]

 In 1430 BC, Orus, who migrated from Egypt to Greece with Danaus, settled in the southeastern part of Argolis, and the area became known as Oraea.
 [209]

-During the time of Aetius, two sons of Pelops, Pittheus and Troezen, migrated from Pisa to Aetius and lived with him.
-[282]
+In 1287 BC, the two sons of Pelops, Pittheus and Troezen, migrated from Pisa to Aetius, the son of Anthas, where they lived with Aetius.
+[210]

-Pittheus gathered people and founded a town, which he named Troezen after his brother.
-[283]
+Pittheus gathered people together and founded a town, which he named Troezen after his brother.
+[211]

 In 1264 BC, Pandion's adopted son Aegeus was banished from Athens by the sons of Pallas and fled to Troezen to live with Pittheus.
 [212]